Betiiy/alx-system_engineering-devops/README.md

-shell permission task 11
+ shell permidssion Task 12
-a script that adds execute permission to all subdirectories
+a script that creates a directory called my_dir